Primechain/primechain-api-docs/docs/usecases/temp.md

 2. private key
 3. primechain address

-The output will be the primechain address of the newly created signer.
-The private key is automatically stored in your node.
+The output will be the newly created primechain address.
+The corresponding private key is automatically stored in your node.
 This will not be visible to other nodes.
 This address will have permissions to send and receive assets e.g. invoices, fiat currency backed tokens, etc.

 Sample output
 ```